-White-nose syndrome has been confirmed in seven species of bat including: big brown bat (Eptesicus fuscus), little brown bat (Myotis lucifugus), eastern small-footed bat (Myotis leibii), northern long-eared bat (Myotis septentrionalis), tri-colored bat (Perimyotis subflavus), and the endangered gray bat (Myotis grisescens) and endangered Indiana bat (Myotis sodalis).
+White-nose syndrome has been confirmed in 12 species of bats: big brown bat (Eptesicus fuscus), little brown bat (Myotis lucifugus), eastern small-footed bat (Myotis leibii), the threatened northern long-eared bat (Myotis septentrionalis), tri-colored bat (Perimyotis subflavus), cave bat (Myotis velifer), fringed bat (Myotis thysanodes), long-legged bat (Myotis volans), western long-eared bat (Myotis evotis), Yuma bat (Myotis yumanensis), the endangered gray bat (Myotis grisescens), and the Indiana bat (Myotis sodalis).

-An additional five species have had P. destructans detected but did not have signs of WNS disease.
-In New York, little brown bats were the first to be affected and have sustained the most significant number of deaths, and there have been population declines of up to 93% in caves.
-Half of the endangered Indiana bats that hibernate in New York are located in a former mine which is now infected.
+An additional six species, including the endangered Virginia big-eared bat (Corynorhinus townsendii virginianus) and Ozark big-eared bat (Corynorhinus townsendii ingens), have had P. destructans detected but did not have signs of WNS disease.
+In New York, little brown bats were the first to be affected and have sustained the most number of deaths, resulting in population declines of 90-100% in caves.
+Half of the endangered Indiana bats that hibernate in New York are located in a former mine which is now contaminated with the fungus.
 The fungus is not known to affect humans.

 While bats hibernate, their body temperature drops and fat reserves are utilized during the winter.
 The wing membranes provide a particularly favorable cold and high humidity substrate for the growth of the fungus.